 The information below relates to business insurance policies underwritten by Syndicate DTW1991 at Lloyd’s

-Page last updated: 26 June 2020
+Page last updated: 07 October 2021

 How do I make a complaint?

-If you are dissatisfied with any element of our or our partners’ service please contact us at email@example.com or call 44 (0)20 3923 3120.
+If you are dissatisfied with any element of our or our partners’ service please contact us at email@example.com or call +44 (0)20 3923 3120.

 Our office is currently closed so please don’t send any documents to our office address.

-In addition to the updates that we will provide you we will keep this page updated with key developments in the test case.
+In addition to the updates that we will provide you we will keep this page updated with key developments in the Test Case.

 - You can also visit the FCA’s business interruption hub for more information here.

-- You can also subscribe to email updates from the FCA on business interruption and the test case here.
+- You can also subscribe to email updates from the FCA on business interruption and the Test Case here.

-- The Financial Ombudsman’s guidance for business interruption claims can be found here
+- The Financial Ombudsman’s guidance for business interruption claims can be found here.

 How can I contact you about the FCA test case?